bayareawebpro/offsite-cloud-backups/docs/2-BackupScript.md

 Each backup script you add declares the connections to use with RClone (defined in previous step) and the source and destination paths.
-The "Backup Script Helper" `~/BackupTool/backup.sh` is designed to sync directories from separate connections (Droplet and CDN).
+The "Backup Script Helper" `~/BackupTool/backup.sh` is designed to sync directories from separate connections (Database Snapshots and CDN).
 The `SNAPSHOTS` and `CDN` connections are separate jobs.
 You can simply delete either set of variables to limit the script to one task.

+The example below uses the included `dump-database.sh` script to add dumps using the naming convention `dbname-latest.sql` prior to syncing the files.

 ** Insure all directories and paths exist before running.
 This script does not create directories it only reads/writes to what's configured.